OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ##  Getting Outputs

-Depending on the computer resources available, a workflow will typically require 6-12 hours to complete.
+Depending on the computer resources available, a workflow will typically requires 6-12 hours to complete.
 Once a workflow has completed successfully, the status of the workflow should be `COMPLETED` as below

      $ ./fsurf list